Nexis-Network/homepage/content/docs/manage/roles.md

 ### Delete a role with the API

-The following Exzo Network API method deletes the specified role.
-To view the API documentation for this method, refer to the [Exzo Network API reference](https://api-docs.neon.tech/reference/deleteprojectbranchrole).
+The following Nexis Network API method deletes the specified role.
+To view the API documentation for this method, refer to the [Nexis Network API reference](https://api-docs.neon.tech/reference/deleteprojectbranchrole).

 ```text
 DELETE /projects/{project_id}/branches/{branch_id}/roles/{role_name}